Weakly tracially approximately representable actions: Introduction

-The right version of the tracial Rokhlin property for actions of non-finite compact groups has not been defined yet.
-However, in the setting of finite groups, Phillips in \cite{Ph11} defined the tracial analog of approximate representability under the name ``tracial approximate representability” and proved that if $\alpha \colon G \to \Aut (A)$ is an action of a finite abelian group $G$ on an infinite-dimensional simple separable unital C*-algebra $A$ such that $C^*(G, A, \alpha)$ is simple, then $\alpha$ has the tracial Rokhlin property if and only if its dual $\widehat{\alpha}$ is tracially approximately representable, and vice versa.
+Even though a version of the tracial Rokhlin property for actions of non-finite compact groups has been recently defined in \cite{MP21}, the right version of the tracial approximate representability has not been known yet for this class of group actions.
+In the setting of finite groups, Phillips in \cite{Ph11} defined the tracial analog of approximate representability under the name ``tracial approximate representability” and proved that if $\alpha \colon G \to \Aut (A)$ is an action of a finite abelian group $G$ on an infinite-dimensional simple separable unital C*-algebra $A$ such that $C^*(G, A, \alpha)$ is simple, then $\alpha$ has the tracial Rokhlin property if and only if its dual $\widehat{\alpha}$ is tracially approximately representable, and vice versa.
 Nevertheless, the existence of projections may create an obstruction.
 Namely, so many interesting C*-algebras are projectionless and, therefore, group actions on this class of C*-algebras with the Rokhlin property or even the tracial Rokhlin property are rare.
 The need for filling this void has led to have a weaker version of the tracial Rokhlin property under the name ``weak tracial Rokhlin property''.
 The idea is to replace Rokhlin projections by positive contractions.
 This idea was introduced by Archey in \cite{ArThesis} and Hirshberg and Orovitz in \cite{HO13} with different names.
-So, existence of group actions with the weak tracial property (see \cite{HO13}) is part of our motivation to think of the dual action of this class of the group actions.
+Further, the interconnections among strong outerness, the weak tracial Rokhlin property, and finite Rokhlin have been thoroughly studied in \cite{GHV22}.
+In particular, it has been established that for classifiable C*-algebras with compact trace space, the weak tracial Rokhlin property is equivalent to strong outerness.
+This can be seen as a C*-algebraic counterpart of Jones' theorem concerning outer actions on the hyperfinite $II_1$-factor and greatly contributes to the significance and importance of the weak tracial Rokhlin property and its dual.
+Also, the existence of group actions with the weak tracial property (see \cite{HO13}) and the question of discovering an appropriate definition of a ``weak tracial" analog of the approximate representability for finite group actions, asked by Phillips, are part of our motivation to think of this class of the group actions and their duals.